 Interviewing is not a perfect science.
 It can be difficult to predict the outcome with 100 percent accuracy.
 However, there are some common trends among the successful job interviews — the ones that ultimately lead to an offer.
-Read on to see if you can spot one or more that apply to your situation.
+Read on to see if you can spot one or more signs your interview went well.

 Recruiters and hiring managers do not like to waste time.
 If they feel that you are not the right fit for the position, they may cut the interview short.

 Keep in mind that sometimes there is more than one possible explanation for a situation.
-If your interview ended sooner than you expected, perhaps an urgent issue demanded the hiring manager’s attention immediately.
+If your interview ended sooner than you expected, perhaps an urgent issue demanded the hiring manager's attention immediately.
 Despite best efforts, work emergencies do happen, whether it is a glitch in the payroll system, an urgent update to a board presentation, or a system conversion gone wrong.
-An interview running long is a great sign that it went well, but if it doesn’t happen for you, it doesn’t automatically mean you’re out of the running.
+An interview running longer than expected could be a sign that it went well, but if it doesn't happen for you, it doesn't automatically mean you're out of the running.

-The recruiting manager seemed to enjoy the conversation
+The recruiter or hiring manager seemed to enjoy the conversation

 Pay attention to the hiring manager's body language and overall demeanor.
 If they look relaxed, immersed in the flow of the conversation, and focused on you, you have some good signs that the interview is going well.

 Try not to read too deeply into the reverse of that experience.
 If the hiring manager seems distracted, it is possible that they have already made up their mind and are simply going through the motions to check the box.
 It is also possible that job stress, deadlines, or illness is a factor.
 Stay professional and do your best to focus on the conversation.

 You got some tough or unexpected questions